-We can reserve the elegant 5-star Belmond Miraflores Park Hotel in Lima's coastal district overlooking the Pacific Ocean; the Sacred Valley's Libertador Tambo del Inka or Belmond Hotel Rio Sagrado (both with a heated pool); the historical and deluxe Belmond Monasterio Hotel or select the newer and luxurious Belmond Palacio Nazarenas Hotel in Cusco; we can also book the exclusive Sanctuary Lodge adjacent to Machu Picchu for an additional fee.
-Due to high demand these reservations are recommended at least 4-5 months in advance.
-These and other possible hotel upgrades are subject to availability and cannot be guaranteed.
-See details under 'Accommodations'.
+According to interest, Southwind can quote and reserve these upgraded accommodations:

+Lima: the elegant 5-star JW Marriott Hotel in the Miraflores district overlooking the Pacific Ocean.

+Sacred Valley: Tambo del Inka Hotel (Luxury Collection) or Belmond Rio Sagrado Hotel (both with a heated pool).

+Cusco: Belmond Monasterio Hotel (Cusco's original historic boutique hotel with oxygenated rooms, colonial arches and fine colonial artwork adoring the walls) or select the newer and luxurious Belmond Palacio Nazarenas Hotel.

+Machu Picchu: Belmond Sanctuary Lodge located at the entrance gate to Machu Picchu.

+NOTE: Due to demand, we recommend booking these upgrades at least 4-5 months in advance.
+Space is subject to availability and cannot be guaranteed.
+Please see the Accommodations tab on the trip page for details.